-My six year old Siena just finished her school year, and on the last day of school, her adorable little Waldorf school in Sausalito held a performance to showcase the musical talents of the children.
-Six year olds who had only been playing violin for six months played their instruments.
+My six-year-old Siena just finished her school year, and on the last day of school, her adorable little Waldorf school in Sausalito held a performance to showcase the musical talents of the children.
+Six-year-olds who had only been playing the violin for six months played their instruments.
 Two youngsters played the harp.
-Eleven year olds sang risky, fabulous, brave solos (Adele’s Rolling In The Deep!
-Whoa…) Seventh graders rocked the guitar, the drums, and every possible orchestral instrument, while playing Taio Cruz’s Dynamite.
+Eleven-year-olds sang risky, fabulous, brave solos (Adele’s Rolling In The Deep!
+Whoa…) Seventh graders rocked the guitar, the drums, and every possible orchestral instrument while playing Taio Cruz’s Dynamite.
 And the whole school – kindergarten through seventh grade together – sang a capella.

 It was precious.

 As we all danced, clapped, sang along, and celebrated the musical talents of each other and our children, I noticed one precious thing that separates this nurturing Waldorf school from how I felt growing up.
 Nobody expects anyone else to be perfect.

 Some of the children missed their notes on their instruments.
 Some sang off-key.
 Some failed to hit the high notes.
 Some forgot the words or missed their cue.